lugrao/cs5w-django-forum/README.md

 `index`: Renders `index.html` with all the topics that were created.

-`login_view`: Renders `login.html` and lets the user log in, asking them for their username and password.
+`login_view`: Renders `login.html` and lets the user log in, asking for his/her username and password.

 `logout_view`: Logs out the user and renders `index.html`.

 `register`: Renders `register.html` and lets the user register, asking them for a username, a password and an email.
 Saves the new user data into the database.

 `topic`: Renders `topic.html` and shows the selected topic with all its posts.
-Allows user to follow or unfollow topic.
+Allows user to follow or unfollow the topic.

 `post`: Show selected post with all its comments.
 Allows user to like and unlike the post and the comments.
 Allows user to post comments.